 The supervisor completes the Supervisor’s Report of Injury or Occupational Injury Form whenever an employee has or reports a work-related injury or illness.
-Fax the form immediately to Risk Management at (202) 687-5680.
+Email the form to Risk Management: email@example.com.
 Early notification assures prompt and effective treatment and case management.
 The report can then be sent to University’s third-party administrator, Travelers Indemnity Company, who handles all claims.

 - Supervisor’s Report Form (DOC)